GameFoundry/bsf/Documentation/Manuals/docs/00_User/04_Rendering/02_importingMeshes.md

  - DAE
  - OBJ

-# Creating a mesh {#importingMeshes_b}
+# Creating a mesh
 Meshes can also be created manually, which we cover later in the [creating meshes](@ref creatingMeshes) manual.

-# Mesh properties {#importingMeshes_c}
+# Mesh properties
-Once a mesh has been imported, you can retrieve its properties like vertex & index counts, as well as its bounds by calling @ref bs::Mesh::getProperties "Mesh::getProperties()", which returns a @ref bs::MeshProperties "MeshProperties" object.
+Once a mesh has been imported, you can retrieve its properties like vertex & index counts, as well as its bounds by calling @bs::Mesh::getProperties, which returns a @bs::MeshProperties object.

 ~~~~~~~~~~~~~{.cpp}
 // Retrieve and print out various mesh properties